swarup-kp/MangaVerse-An-E-Commerce-Platform-for-Manga/README.md

 - 🚫 **Protected Routes** — Restricted pages like Profile and Admin Panel redirect unauthorized users to the login page.
 - 🛒 **Shopping Cart** — Fully functional front-end cart using React Context API for state management.
 - 💻 **Responsive Design** — Modern, mobile-friendly UI using Tailwind CSS.
-- ⚙️ **Full-Stack CRUD Ready** — The API supports Create, Read, Update, and Delete operations for the manga catalog.

 ---